FedML-AI/doc.fedml.ai/docs/federate/deploy.md

 sidebar_position: 8
 ---

-# Deploy Federated Models as Endpoints on TensorOpera AI
+# Deploy Federated Models as Endpoints on ChainOpera AI

-During the execution of an FL job, all the global (aggregated) models are stored on the TensorOpera AI platform.
+During the execution of an FL job, all the global (aggregated) models are stored on the ChainOpera AI platform.
 Once the FL job is complete, you can deploy any of the stored global models for inference with just one-click either on one of the available resources of **FedML Cloud** or your own devices, i.e., **On-Premise**.
 To accomplish this, navigate to the Deploy tab, select the model and click the `Publish` button.

 ![My Models](_static/image/deploy-federated-models-mymodels.png)

 After publishing, you will be redirected to the Create Endpoint tab from where you can specify the name of the endpoint, the version of the model and its resource requirements.
 For defining the deployment method, there are two deployment type methods: **Dedicated** or **Serverless**.
 When selecting **Dedicated** you can choose your computing resource to be either **FedML Cloud** or **On-Premise**.
 Essentially, through the **FedML Cloud** option the desired endpoint will be deployed on computing resources hosted by FedML Cloud, while **On-Premise** refers to computing resources that you own and manage.

 ![Create Endpoint](_static/image/deploy-federated-models-create-endpoint-dedicated.png)